Hearing the Detectives

 If you'd like to know more about it, try reading the article I wrote in honour of Maestro Morricone's seventieth birthday in 1998.
 The article is called 'Tritonal crime and “music as music”'.
 You can access that text online.

-Front cover photo by Karen Collins, April 1999
+Front cover photo by Karen Collins, Owen Sound (ON), April 1999